Work with an architect for your home

-Your home is likely to be your most valuable asset and the process of designing and building or extending it is likely to be a daunting experience.
-Unless your project is very simple it makes sense to at least talk to an architect for advice before you get going.
-If you need planning permission it is sensible to engage an architect to take you at least up to that stage in the process.
+Your home is likely to be your most valuable asset and the process of designing and building or extending may feel daunting at first.
+Unless your project is very simple, it makes sense to at least talk to an architect for advice before you get going.
+If you need planning permission, it is sensible to engage an architect to take you at least up to that stage in the process.
+For more information about planning and building regulations, visit the Planning Portal.

-A good architect will propose solutions and develop your brief into a design that reflects your aspirations.
+As recent RIBA research demonstrates, our homes, now more than ever, play an integral role in our physical and mental wellbeing – so it’s important that they are tailored to our individual needs.
+A good architect will propose solutions and develop your brief so that it reflects your aspirations.
 They will help you with the approvals required before the project can go ahead, including preparation of applications to the local authority for planning consent (where needed) and for Building Regulations approval.

 They can also help you find a good reliable builder and provide quality control over the build, helping you to complete your project efficiently, and manage the budget.